evanx/redex/README.md

 The "module" name enables custom and third-party processors e.g. a `myredix/FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

+We wish to introduce a processor factory e.g. `builtin/FileImporter.factory.json,` to enable instances to be dynamically created by so messaging the factory.

 ## Concurrency

-We use Redis-backed message queues to avoid concurrent operations.
+We use Redis message queues to avoid concurrent operations.

-Redix processors (and the application microservices they serve) are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.
+Application microservices, and Redix processors, are ideally message-passing "actors" and otherwise use Redis transactions to access "shared memory" in Redis.

+We note that Node itself is designed to be asychronous infrastructure for concurrent apps, driven by a single-threaded event loop.

 ## Examples